jjd9/AutotuneSGBM/README.md

 ### References
 - The images in dataset/CRE are from megvii-research/CREStereo and the reference was geneated using https://github.com/ibaiGorordo/CREStereo-Pytorch
 - The ranges for the search space are based on a mix of http://wiki.ros.org/stereo_image_proc/Tutorials/ChoosingGoodStereoParameters and https://learnopencv.com/depth-perception-using-stereo-camera-python-c/
-- I think Monodepth was the first publication on the idea of learning from L/R consistency: https://arxiv.org/pdf/1609.03677.pdf Godard, Clément, Oisin Mac Aodha, and Gabriel J. Brostow.
+- This idea was inspired by the loss function proposed for training Monodepth: https://arxiv.org/pdf/1609.03677.pdf Godard, Clément, Oisin Mac Aodha, and Gabriel J. Brostow.
 "Unsupervised monocular depth estimation with left-right consistency."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2017.